Q&A with Bruce Henderson

 Q: What’s new and upcoming?

-My new book is Sons and Soldiers: The Untold Story of the Jews Who Escaped the Nazis and Returned with the U.S. Army to Fight Hitler.
-It’s my third consecutive World War II book.
-For them all, I went around the country interviewing members of the Greatest Generation, which turned into a labor of love.
+My new book is Midnight Flyboys: The American Bomber Crews and Allied Secret Agents Who Aided the French Resistance in World War II.
+It’s my fifth consecutive World War II book.
+For them all, I interviewed members of the Greatest Generation, which turned into a labor of love.
 They are now nonagenarians, and we are losing them rapidly.
 They are an extraordinary generation who fought a good-against-evil war.
 Had they not been victorious, the world would look much different today.